izgzhen/iris-coq/ProofMode.md

 - `H` : use the hypothesis `H` (it should match the premise exactly).
 If `H` is spatial, it will be consumed.
 - `[H1 ...
-Hn]` : generate a goal with the spatial hypotheses `H1 ...
+Hn]` : generate a goal with the (spatial) hypotheses `H1 ...
 Hn` and
   all persistent hypotheses.
-The hypotheses `H1 ...
+The spatial hypotheses among `H1 ...
 Hn` will be consumed.
+Hypotheses may be prefixed with a `$`, which results in them being framed in the generated goal.
 - `[-H1 ...
-Hn]`  : negated form of the above pattern
+Hn]`  : negated form of the above pattern.
+This pattern does not accept hypotheses prefixed with a `$`.
 - `==>[H1 ...
 Hn]` : same as the above pattern, but can only be used if the goal is a primitive view shift, in which case the view shift will be kept in the goal of the premise too.